pirasalbe/Ebooks_Request_Generator_bot/README.md

 ## Commands

 - `/start` and `/help`: show an help message.
-- `/inline`: show an help message for inline mode.
+- `/inline`: shows an help message for inline mode.
 - text: given a link or a text containing a link, it returns the request message.
 - `/report` text: works the same way it does with _text_, but it returns a _report.html_ file when errors occur.
 - inline: the bot works inline the same way it does with _text_.